-Yes, Smyrna is not Atlanta; but in retrospect, there are no boundaries encompassing Gluttony.
-On arrival, I noticed the chromatic, jazzy, bundle of businesses uniquely laid out as a complex.
-The shopping center resembled stacked, idiosyncratically positioned, townhouses.
-Needless to say our necks twisted, while our eyes squinted, as we strived to depict a “Muss and Turner’s sign” apart from the bordering competition.
+Yes, Smyrna is not Atlanta; with all due respect, there are no boundaries encompassing Gluttony.
+On arrival, I noticed the chromatic, jazzy bundle of businesses uniquely laid out as a complex.
+The shopping center resembled stacked, idiosyncratically-positioned townhouses.
+Needless to say, our necks twisted as our eyes squinted; while we strived to depict a “Muss and Turner’s sign” apart from the bordering competition.

 Hands down, one of the coolest locations we have ever seen.
 Make sure you ask to sit at the bar, the quest to Eleanor’s Speakeasy provides an adventurous trip for drinkers.
 This is a must-visit location that everyone should experience.

 Was not impressed with their menu selection or food descriptions; burger was good but not great (Biased | I personally own a Big Green Egg, rendering me an identical product at home).
 Prices were on the “higher” side (see menu below).

 If you are planning a business meeting or party, consider this the location for an exclusive escape.
 Easy access right off 285 and Atlanta Road.
 If someone was visiting you from out of town, definitely take them to Muss & Turner’s.

 Clean, Private, and easily accessible; brilliant color scheme and home-like amenities.
 See photos for more details (kidding)

 - By Big Swiss